 If you have tested positive for COVID-19 and are in isolation, discuss the risks and benefits of rooming-in with your health care provider.
 You can make an informed decision with your provider about whether your newborn will stay in the room with you while in the hospital.

 Medical complications can occur after giving birth, including for reasons unrelated to COVID-19 infection.
-Some can be quite serious.
-Learn more about the urgent maternal warning signs:
+Learn more about urgent maternal warning signs:

-Breastfeeding is even more important during a pandemic.
-Infants and children are most at risk during emergencies, when infant formula and feeding supplies are limited.
+Breastfeeding (or what is sometimes referred to as chestfeeding, bodyfeeding or nursing) is even more important during a pandemic.
+Infants and children are most at risk during emergencies, when infant formula and feeding supplies may be limited.

-Breast milk provides perfect nutrition tailored specifically to your baby.
-It contains virtually all the protein, sugar, fat, vitamins and minerals that babies need to grow.
+Human milk provides perfect nutrition tailored specifically to your baby.
+It contains all the protein, sugar, fat, vitamins and minerals that babies need to grow.
 It is easily digestible and adapts to the nutritional needs of your baby.

-New evidence suggests human milk is unlikely to transmit the virus that causes COVID-19.
-If you do not have COVID-19 and have not been in close contact with someone who has it, you do not need to take special precautions when nursing or expressing milk.
+New studies show human milk is unlikely to transmit the virus that causes COVID-19.
+If you do not have COVID-19 and have not been in close contact with someone who has it, you do not need to take special precautions when breastfeeding or expressing milk.

-If you have COVID-19 or symptoms of COVID-19, you should take precautions to avoid spreading the virus to your baby, including:
+If you have COVID-19 or symptoms of COVID-19, take these precautions to avoid spreading the virus to your baby:

-If you have COVID-19 and you prefer not to breastfeed your baby, you can express your milk to establish and maintain your milk supply.
-In this case, a healthy caregiver may feed expressed breast milk to the child.
-This person should wear a face mask or face covering while feeding the child.
+If you have COVID-19 and you choose not to breastfeed your baby, you can express your milk to establish and maintain your milk supply.
+A healthy caregiver may feed expressed milk to your baby while wearing a face mask or face covering.

 Intimate Partner Violence

-The severity of intimate partner violence can worsen during pregnancy or the postpartum period.
-Further, there has been an increase in reports of intimate partner violence during the pandemic.
+Intimate partner violence can be worse during pregnancy or the postpartum period.
+There has also been an increase in reports of intimate partner violence during the pandemic.

 If you are quarantined with an abuser or worried about having to self-isolate in a dangerous home situation, call NYC’s 24-hour Domestic Violence Hotline at 800-621-4673.

-The following guidance documents are intended for doulas.
-They offer health and informational guidance on providing virtual and in-person support during COVID-19.
+The Health Department has issued guidance for doulas on providing virtual and in-person support during COVID-19: